tocalabs/toca-docs/src/book/programming_concepts/data_types.md

 ### String

-Probably the most common type that you'll deal with in Toca, a `String` type represents text content.
+A `String` type represents text content and is probably the most common type that you'll deal with in Toca.
 It may seem odd to refer to text as a `String` but this is a term that is used very commonly in computing, it is supposedly due to text being referred to as a "string of characters" where a character represents a letter.

 A value of type `String` in Toca is a variable-length piece of text that can range from a single letter all the way to thousands of words and it can contain any valid [UTF-8](https://en.wikipedia.org/wiki/UTF-8) characters.
 They also support escape characters to enable formatting such as:
 - `\n` - newline character